iniesta-08/hydration-app/notificationServiceFirstDraft/README.md

-# Water Reminder and Physical Activity Android App
+# Krithish GoliWater Reminder and Physical Activity Android App

-This Android application aims to assist individuals in maintaining adequate water intake and encouraging regular physical activity, especially for those who spend prolonged periods at a desk.
+## This Android application aims to assist individuals in maintaining adequate water intake and encouraging regular physical activity, especially for those who spend prolonged periods at a desk.

 ## Overview